WithU Insights | Smart, Personal Finance Tips

 Step 5: Repay the Loan

 Once you get a personal loan, the repayment period usually begins right away.
-This can be as quick as within 30 days of receiving the funds.
-You’ll make equal monthly payments (which include both principal and interest) until the loan is paid off.
+You’ll make regular payments (which typically include both principal and interest) until the loan is paid off.
 To stay on track, it’s a good idea to set up automatic payments.
 This helps you avoid late fees.

-You also should budget your monthly loan payment so you know where that money is coming from.
+You also should budget your monthly loan payment so you know where that money comes from.
 Finally, if you think you are going to miss a payment, contact your lender.
 If it is the first time, they might be willing to change your due date or drop a late fee if you are already past due and have a good reason for it.
-The sooner you communicate with them, the more gracious they might be.
+The sooner you communicate with them, the more options may be available.

 Is a Personal Loan Right for You?